-- Rocky Mountain Mattress: If your set up requires a unique or custom size mattress, this site is the best place to go.
+- Mattress Insider: If your set up requires a unique or custom size mattress, this site is the best place to go.

 Can a mattress be delivered to me?

-Sites like Tochta will ship RV mattresses to you - sometimes on the same day!
+Sites like Mattress Insider will ship mattresses to you - sometimes on the same day!
 Not to mention, they have free shipping.